ninja-syndicate/supremacy-gameclient/Content/Scripts/default-mech-ai/README.md

 If you are testing within Unreal Engine, you don't need to do anything after building the script.
 By default, the AI will use the script from
 `default-mech-ai/build/mech.js`.
 But if you're trying to hot-swap the AI script on built gameclient, after you've built, you will need to copy the folder
 `default-mech-ai` and place it relative to where gameclient binary file is located at.
 This is because the AI is trying to find the `mech.js` script relative to the base directory of where gameclient is running (note that this may change in the future).
+If this is not done, AI won't do anything.

 ### Getting Started